 Where to shop:

-When it comes to antiques, the east coast can’t be beat.
-Williamsburg offers lots of cool vintage and antique shops—perfect for bringing home a one of a kind souvenir.
+When it comes to antiques, the east coast can’t be beaten.
+Williamsburg offers lots of cool vintage and antique shops—perfect for bringing home a one-of-a-kind souvenir.

 What to do:

-Looking to do a deep dive in Colonial Williamsburg history?
-Sign up for the behind the scenes tour.
+Looking to do a deep dive into Colonial Williamsburg history?
+Sign up for the behind-the-scenes tour.
 You’ll gain exclusive access to areas of Williamsburg typically not open to the public.
 This tour operated often, but not daily, so visit their calendar to time your trip accordingly.